ansible/ansible/lib/ansible/modules/cloud/amazon/GUIDELINES.md

 ### Connecting to AWS

-To connect to AWS, you should use `get_aws_connection_info` and then `connect_to_aws`.
+To connect to AWS, you should use `get_aws_connection_info` and then `boto3_conn` (or `connect_to_aws` for boto).

-The reason for using `get_aws_connection_info` and `connect_to_aws` rather than doing it yourself is that they handle some of the more esoteric connection options such as security tokens and boto profiles.
+The reason for using these functions rather than doing it yourself is that they handle some of the more esoteric connection options such as security tokens and boto profiles.

 Some boto services require region to be specified.
 You should check for the region parameter if required.